Prosjekt vi støtter

 1 000 000 SEK

-Olov Andersson, Karolinska Institutet
+Olov Andersson, Karolinska Institute

 1 000 000 SEK

-Novel strategies for treating diabetes
+Novel strategies for treating diabetes.

 Mia Phillipson, Uppsala Universitet